PUF for the Commons: Enhancing Embedded Security on the OS Level: Experiment Setup

 \subsection{Hardware Platform}

 \paragraph{Testbed} \mthree nodes consist of a 32-bit ARM Cortex-M3 CPU, integrated into the STM32F103REY MCU, which runs at max.
-72\,MHz and provides 64\,kB embedded SRAM, 512\,Bytes internal flash, and 16\,MB external NOR flash connected via SPI.
+72\,MHz and provides 64\,kB embedded SRAM, and 512\,kB internal flash.
 The MCU offers common features that we exploit: \one Low-power standby mode turns off the whole SRAM.
 All content in SRAM and registers are lost, except for the backup domain. \two Real-time clock remains operable during standby, to trigger an interrupt for wakeup. \three Power control registers indicate whether the MCU has been in standby after a system restart.
-But this MCU lacks hardware security features, \ie a random number generator, crypto-accelerator, and secure key storage.
+But this MCU lacks hardware security features, \ie a random number generator, crypto-accelerator, and secure key storage. \mthree nodes additionally connect external components via SPI: An 16\,MB external NOR flash allows storing data persistently, and a low-power radio which is the only alternative to gather entropy on this board, by sampling antenna noise.

 The microchips of the \mthree nodes in the FIT IoT-LAB testbed originate from two lots and four wafers, two of which build the majority of devices.
 We conducted several experiments to find a systematic variation.
 But we could not find significant differences between these batches, hence, we treat them equally in our evaluation and exclude the results of the batch comparisons.